-Our report generally displays the CEO in office on the last day of the fiscal year.
+Our report generally displays the CEO in office on the last day of the fiscal year; however, the longer tenured CEO may be displayed in some cases where the transition occurs very late in the year.

 3. How is Total Compensation calculated?